Bierstadt: History

 The earliest traces of settlement in the Bierstadt area date to the Stone Age.
 However, Bierstadt was first mentioned in historical records, as "Birgidestad", in a deed of gift on March 12, 927.
 The town was founded by Irish monks, who named it after the Irish national saint, Brigid of Kildare.
 In the 11th–12th centuries, the (now Protestant) Church of St. Nicholas was built.
 The church is not only the oldest existing church in Wiesbaden, but, after the Roman-era Heathens' Wall in downtown Wiesbaden, is the second oldest building of any kind in the city.

 In the Middle Ages, Bierstadt came under the dominion of Nassau, but was subject to strong influences from the Archbishop of Mainz.
-In the wake of the Protestant Reformation, Bierstadt came fully under the control of Nassau.
+In the wake of the Protestant Reformation, Bierstadt came fully under the control of Nassau; the church became Protestant and was called Evangelische Kirche.
 After the Thirty Years' War, the town had only 17 inhabitants.
 Efforts at reconstruction were set back by a fire in 1691.
 By the middle of the 18th century, Bierstadt had about 500 residents.